bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 </table>

 However, it is possible to degrade model performance even with small numerical errors, due to the compounding effects over the many layers models have.
-Therefore, we measure the performance of a Llama 8B model on 3 popular benchmarks, with and without our kernel.
+Therefore, we measure the performance of a Llama 8B model on three popular benchmarks, with and without our kernel.

 <table style="margin: auto; border-collapse: collapse; margin-bottom: 10px;">
 <caption style="caption-side: top; font-weight: bold; margin-bottom: 8px; text-align: center;">